DataExperts/Dexih.Utils.CopyProperties/README.md

 using Dexih.Utils.CopyProperties;
 ```

-There are two main key function the `CopyProperties` and the `CloneProperties`.
-The only difference between these is the `CopyProerties` populates an already created instance, adn the `CloneProperties` creates and rerturns a copy.
+There are two functions available; the `CopyProperties` and the `CloneProperties`.
+The only difference between these is the `CopyProerties` populates an already created instance, adn the `CloneProperties` creates and rerturns a new instance.

 The following example performs the same result using the two available functions.